Recently updated on November 8th, 2022 at 01:35 pm

 What is Chrome Hardware Acceleration?

-- From the options click on settings.
+- From the left side click on advanced.

-- Now scroll down and click on the advanced option.
+- Now click on system.

 How to Check if Hardware Acceleration is Off